 Before entering into a related party transaction, the related party or our department responsible for the potential transaction must notify the CEO or the Audit Committee of the facts and circumstances of the proposed transaction.
 If the amount involved is equal to or less than \$100,000, the proposed transaction will be submitted to the CEO.
-If the amount involved exceeds \$100,000, the proposed transaction will be submitted will include:
+If the amount involved exceeds \$100,000, the proposed transaction will be submitted to the Audit Committee.
+Matters to be submitted will include: